Dave-team/Knowledge-base/Mindfullness.md

 **Waking breaths**
 Start the day with mindfulness When you open your eyes, gently pause before taking five deliberate breaths.

+**Mindful affirmations**
+Bring an affirmation/reflection/visualization to the mindfulness session and think only about that topic.

+**Mindful daydreaming**
+Deliberately daydream more.
+Stare out the window and dream.
+When reading a book, put it aside and daydream.
+Try to get inside of the head of the characters and imagine being in the same situation.
+It may help to ask yourself a big question:

+- Which were the top three best times in my life so far?
+- What are my biggest regrets?
+- What would I write a screenplay about?
+- If I had the magic lamp, what would be my three wishes?
+- What does the most ambitious version of myself look like?
+- What about the least ambitious version of myself?
+- How can I be a better dad?
+- At what would I most love to become an expert?
+- Is there anything I can’t do without?
+- How would my life be different if I was blind?
+Deaf?
+Paralyzed

 **Cooking and eating meditation**
 - Preparing food: vision, hearing, smell, touch.
 Feel the knife slicing the veg, smell the veg as its being chopped.